BlackWasp

 Console.WriteLine(numbers); // Outputs: "12345"

-To fully understand the example, we need to examine the syntax of the for loop.
-The basic syntax is as follows:
+To understand the example, we need to examine the syntax of the for loop.
+The syntax is as follows:

 for (initialisation; condition; iteration) command;

-The initialisation section of the for statement is generally used to assign an initial value to a variable that can then be used as a counter or loop control variable.
-In the example above, the counter variable 'i' is initialised with one, which is to be the first digit to add to a string.
-The initialisation section is closed with a semicolon character (;).
+The initialisation section of the for statement is generally used to assign an initial value to a variable that will be used as a counter or loop control variable.
+In the example above, the counter 'i' is initialised with one, which is the first digit to add to a string.
+The initialisation section is closed with a semicolon (;).

-The initialisation, condition and iteration sections control how the entire loop will operate at run-time.
+The initialisation, condition and iteration sections control how the loop will operate at run-time.
 These three elements make up the for statement and are enclosed in parentheses.
-The command to be executed for each iteration of the loop then follows.
-In the case of our example, the command is to append a string representation of the counter to another string that finally contains the text "12345".
+The command to be executed during each iteration follows.
+In the case of our example, the command appends a string representation of the counter to another string that finally contains the text "12345".

 Using a Code Block for a Loop's Command

 The example described above permits the repeated execution of a single command.
-As mentioned in the first article in the C# Fundamentals tutorial, a code block logically groups several commands together and permits them to be used as a single entity.
-Therefore, in order to create a loop that contains more than one command, a code block should be used by surrounding the group of statements with the brace characters, { and }.
-The following example uses this example to fill a new array with a series of square numbers:
+As mentioned in the first article in the tutorial, a code block groups several commands and permits them to be used as a single entity.
+To create a loop that contains more than one command, a code block should be used by surrounding the group of statements with brace characters, { and }.
+The following example uses a code block to fill a new array with a series of square numbers:

 int[] squares = new int[11];